-Educational avenues for special needs students and those with developmental disabilities existed nominally in Tanzania only a few years ago.
-While “advanced societies” are targeting autism and other developmental disabilities in their social and educational systems, the stigma associated with these conditions continues to impede these individuals to take their rightful place in society.
+Educational avenues for special needs youth and those with developmental disabilities existed nominally in Tanzania only a few years ago.
+While “advanced societies” address autism and other developmental disabilities in their social and educational systems, the stigma associated with these conditions continues to prevent these individuals from taking their rightful place in Tanzanian society.

-Today, as a locally registered NGO, Connects Autism Tanzania and its Director, Grace Lyimo, are recognized trailblazers for special needs advocacy in Northern Tanzania.
-They take leading roles in forums, seminars and other meetings that develop channels to serve the autistic and reinforce the message that the developmentally disabled have a rightful claim to education and a place in society.
-Their use of events, media coverage and networking among all stakeholders has elevated the conversation – both in terms of the level and number of participants.
+Today, Connects Autism Tanzania and its Director, Grace Lyimo, are recognized leaders for special needs advocacy in Northern Tanzania.
+They deliver critical information in forums, seminars and other meetings and develop channels to serve the autistic - always reinforcing the message that the developmentally disabled have a rightful claim to education and a place in society.
+They use events, media coverage and networking among all stakeholders to achieve real change.

 In 2018, CAT introduced and guided the use of IEPs (Individualized Educational Programs) in classrooms in the Arusha, and especially the SIHA districts.
 Since 2019, the organization has promoted inclusive classrooms in the Tanzanian system while developing a CAT Youth Training Center that it operates with support from Building For Generations, a U.S. based NGO.